Semi-relativistic (e,2e) study with twisted electron beam on Cu and Ag: Introduction

-Recently, there has been new interesting breakthroughs, arising from the ability to bestow orbital angular momentum (OAM) to the wave function of electrons and it is termed as ``{\it{twisted}} electrons" ~\cite{a16}.
-Hence with this, now we would be able to probe multiple sources of perturbation.
-Initially the concept of twisted Photons came in picture and accordingly as cited in ~\cite{a17} "researchers have begun to appreciate its implications for our understanding of the many ways in which light and matter can interact, or its practical potential for quantum information" applications.
-In similar lines, {\it{twisted}} electrons are now being explored. {\it{Twisted}} electrons are not plane waves, but superposition of plane waves with a defined projection of the orbital angular momentum onto the propagation axis.
-This projection, which nowadays can be very high ~\cite{a18}, determines the magnitude of the OAM induced magnetic moment.
-Due to large magnetic dipole moment, twisted electrons can be used as a valuable tool for studying the magnetic properties of materials at nanoscale ~\cite{a19,a20,a21}.
+Recently, there have been new interesting breakthroughs to create electron vortex beam which has the ability to carry Orbital Angular Momentum (OAM) along the propagation direction of the electron beam.
+It is termed as ``{\it{twisted}} electron" beam~\cite{a16}.
+Hence with this, now we would be able to probe multiple sources of perturbations in a system, for instance\textcolor{black}{,} it can be employed as \textcolor{black}{a} nanoscale probe in magnetic materials.
+Initially, the concept of twisted photon beam came into the picture and accordingly researchers have begun to appreciate its implications on our basic understanding of the way the light interacts with the matter for conventional photon beam.
+Researchers also realized its potential for quantum information applications~\cite{a17}.
+On similar lines, there have been intense studies on the production and application of the twisted electron beam~\cite{a18,a19,a50,a51}.
+The twisted electron beam is not a plane wave, but it is a superposition of plane waves with a defined projection of the OAM onto the propagation axis.
+This projection, which nowadays can be very high~\cite{a20,a21}, determines the magnitude of the OAM induced magnetic moment.
+Due to such a huge magnetic dipole moment (as opposed to the plane-wave electron beam), twisted electron beam is presently regarded as a valuable tool for studying the magnetic properties of materials at the nanoscale~\cite{a22,a23,a24}.